javalepratik7/functionality/AWS_EC2.md

-# 🚀 AWS EC2 + Nginx + Node.js Deployment Guide (Production Ready)
+# 🚀 AWS EC2 + Nginx + Node.js + React Deployment Guide (Production Ready)

-This document explains how to deploy a Node.js backend on AWS EC2 using PM2, Nginx, SSH keys, GitLab private repo access, domain mapping, and SSL (HTTPS) with Certbot.
+This document explains how to deploy a **Node.js backend** and **React frontend** on AWS EC2 using PM2, Nginx, SSH keys, GitLab private repo access, domain mapping, and SSL (HTTPS) with Certbot.

 ---